Enamel: the protective shield around our teeth

 - Diet: The most common cause of enamel wear is diet.
-In industrialised countries, our eating and drinking habits have changed a great deal over the past few decades.
+In industrialised countries, our eating and drinking habits have changed significantly over the past decades.
 Acidic foods and drinks are consumed much more frequently.
 These can attack the enamel.

 - Incorrect brushing technique: If too much pressure is exerted during brushing, this can lead to damage to the enamel in the long term.
 A toothbrush with hard bristles can also contribute to enamel wear.
 Toothpastes containing abrasive particles (sandpaper effect) can also damage the enamel.

 - Tooth grinding: Grinding the teeth during the night can also cause enamel wear.
-The enamel is exposed to enormous pressure due to the pressing together of the masticatory surfaces.
+The enamel is exposed to enormous pressure when the masticatory surfaces are pressed together.
 The additional friction caused by tooth grinding leads to the wear of the tooth substance.
-In the worst case scenario, the enamel can be worn to the extent that the underlying dentine is visible.
-A so-called bite guard can help, and can reduce the pressure.
+In the worst-case scenario, the enamel can be worn to the extent that the underlying dentine is visible.
+A so-called bite guard can help and can reduce the pressure.